zedif/gitlab-novice/episodes/01-finding-projects-groups.md

 includes all projects from the “Your projects” tab as well as all projects that are publicly visible.

+::: callout

-> ## Visiblity
+### Visiblity

->
-> GitLab offers three settings for the visibility of a project: public,
-> internal, and private.
-Publicly visible projects can be looked at by anyone
-> that can access the GitLab instance, projects with internal visibility can be
-> looked at by anyone logged in to the instance, while projects with private
-> visibility can only be locked at by its members.
+GitLab offers three settings for the visibility of a project: public, internal, and private.
+Publicly visible projects can be looked at by anyone that can access the GitLab instance, projects with internal visibility can be looked at by anyone logged in to the instance, while projects with private visibility can only be locked at by its members.

->
-> On GitLab.com the visibility “internal” is disabled.
-Everyone can create an
-> account, log in to the instance, and thus could look at any project of
-> internal visibility anyway.
+On GitLab.com the visibility “internal” is disabled.
+Everyone can create an account, log in to the instance, and thus could look at any project of internal visibility anyway.

->
-> Self-hosted instances might also disable some visibility types.
-For example,
-> the public visibility might be disabled, to prevent users from publishing
-> something to whole internet.
+Self-hosted instances might also disable some visibility types.
+For example, the public visibility might be disabled, to prevent users from publishing something to whole internet.

-{: .callout}
+###

 When working with GitLab, most of the time you will want to access projects you are already a member of.
 In that case the list on the “Your projects” will be